duplocloud/ghactions-aws-jit/CONTRIBUTING.md

 ## Publishing

-To publish the action to the marketplace,
+To publish the action to the marketplace:

 1. Run the `Start Release` workflow from the Actions tab in github.
 This will create a new release and publish the action `(release/x.x.x)` to the marketplace.
 2. You can then test the action by creating a new workflow that uses the action.
 Reference the release branch in the workflow file.
 Example: `uses: duplocloud/ghactions-aws-jit@release/0.3.3`
 3. Once you are satisfied with the changes, you can merge the release branch into `master`.
 This will publish the action to the marketplace.
 Example: `uses: duplocloud/ghactions-aws-jit@master`

 ### Versioning

 The version of the action is defined in the `package.json` file.
 The version is automatically incremented when the `Start Release` workflow is run.
 The version is incremented based on the type of change that is being released.
 For example, if the last release was `v1.0.0` and the next release is a bug fix, the version will be `v1.0.1`.

 If the next release is a feature, you'll need to provide a new version by bumping the minor version.
 Example: `v1.2.0`.
 If the next release is a breaking change, you'll need to bump the major version.
 Example: `v2.0.0`.